 TEM was performed with JEOL 3010 TEM operating at 300 kV.
-The TEM samples were prepared by cutting the irradiated disks into pieces with a size of about $1.5 \times 1.5 \times 0.5$ mm and then the coupons were mechanically polished using SiC paper with grit sizes of 220, 500, 1200, 2000 and 4000 to achieve 70-100 μ m thickness.
+The TEM samples were prepared by cutting the irradiated disks into pieces with a size of about $1.5 \times 1.5 \times 0.5$ mm and then the coupons were mechanically polished using SiC paper with grit sizes of 220, 500, 1200, 2000 and 4000 to achieve 70-100 μm thickness.
 The coupons were rinsed in ethanol and then glued on 3 mm copper grids with an aperture of 1 mm.
-Finally, TEM specimens were polished electrochemically with a solution of 1.5 wt.% NaOH in water with applied voltage of 30 V. The local thickness of the specimen was determined from the convergent beam electron diffraction pattern.
+Finally, TEM specimens were polished electrochemically with a solution of 1.5 wt.% NaOH in water with applied voltage of 30 V. The local thickness of the specimen was determined from the CBED pattern and diffraction pattern.
 Several measurements in different areas were performed to make sure that the observed microstructure is indeed statistically representative.
-A typical thickness of the area under observation was 50-100 nm.
-The average dislocation density was measured following the methodology used in [32].
-The overall methodology for the registration of tungsten microstructure was adopted from our earlier works where the same tungsten grades were investigated after plastic deformation and high flux plasma exposure [33,34,35,36].
+The average dislocation density was measured following the methodology used in [26].
+The overall methodology for the registration of tungsten microstructure was adopted from our earlier works where the same tungsten grades were investigated after plastic deformation and high flux plasma exposure [27,28,29,30].